Stephnn0/config.nvim/README.md

 3- Mason: (to install lsps) (go needs to be installed in ur system)

-4- download, extract and copy nerd fonts to ~/Fonts
+4- download, extract and copy nerd fonts to ~/Fonts (Hack.zip)

 5- sudo apt-get install xclip (enable copy/paste buffers)